There are different reasons for child support ending.

 - goes to live with someone else who is not a parent and has not applied for child support

-- gets married or is in a de facto relationship or civil union (this only applies to children over 16 - if the child is 16 or 17, they'll need consent from a Family Court judge)
+- marries, or is in a de-facto relationship or civil union (this only applies to children over 16 - if the child is 16 or 17, they'll need consent from a Family Court judge)

 - passes away.

 You need to tell us about any of these situations as soon as you can.
-If you do not, you might be paying or receiving the wrong amount of child support.
+If you do not, you might be paying or receiving or paying the wrong amount of child support.

 You can tell us by:

 - updating your child support details in myIR

 If you are the receiving carer you can choose to cancel child support.
 Only the receiving carer can ask for this.
 If there is recognised care in place, all carers must agree to cancel.